ajaym99/ajaym99/README.md

-- 👋 Hi, I’m @ajaym99
+- 👋 Hi, I’m Ajay M
-- 👀 I’m interested in electroncs
+- 👀 I’m interested in electronics.
-- 🌱 I’m currently an undergraduate
 - 📫 How to reach me pantherajay99@gmail.com

 <!---